gmc-code/PC-app-development/docs/tkinter/feet_to_meters.rst

     root.columnconfigure(0, weight=1)
     root.rowconfigure(0, weight=1)

 This creates a frame widget, which will hold all other widgets.
 It is placed in the root window and configured to expand as the window is resized.
+The sticky parameter specifies how the frame should expand to fill the space allocated to it.
+In this case, the frame will expand to fill the entire space in the North, West, East, and South directions.
+The next two lines configure the root window to expand in both the x and y directions by setting the weight of the column and row to 1.
+This ensures that the mainframe object will fill the entire window.

 ----